 Why You Benefit

 Shumaker fully understands the help nonprofits need with their everyday operational concerns, including governance issues (from determining executive compensation to implementing proper procedures to avoid self-dealing and conflict of interest concerns), officer and director liability as well as public trust and financial management.
 Our lawyers take a comprehensive approach that integrates tax planning, transactional assistance, employment law and employee benefit advice, and general business guidance.
-We know that maintaining tax-exempt status is of paramount importance to our clients, and use our in-depth knowledge of the Tax Code to ensure both full compliance and efficient operation.
+We know that maintaining tax-exempt status is of paramount importance to our clients, and use our in-depth knowledge of the law governing tax-exempt entities to ensure both full compliance and efficient operation.

 - Advice on issues of unrelated business income, and private benefit/private inurement and intermediate sanctions.